-If anyone asked me about my dream car, then without doubt it would be a Pinto-engined Mark III Cortina (and I groan when I think of the dozens I cut up in the 1980s), preferably a 2-litre.
+If anyone asked me about my dream car, then without doubt it would be a Pinto-engined Mark III Cortina (and I groan when I think of the dozens I cut up in the 1980s), and preferably a 2-litre.

-Next time I was in the UK I came home via Swindon, and Paul and I (with a very friendly previous owner - thanks Alan) pulled it out of its home for the past 8 years.
+Next time I was in the UK I came home via Swindon, and Paul and I, with Alan, the very friendly previous owner, pulled it out of its home for the past 8 years.

-Paul thus went home and I set off for Dover Docks and the Norfolk Line ferry at 01:45 to Dunkerque.
+Paul went home and I set off for Dover Docks and the Norfolk Line ferry at 01:45 to Dunkerque.
 After a short wait, I made my way across the Channel and set off for the final lap to Brussels.

 A flaming enormous traffic queue on the E40 near Alost meant I didn't get back to Brussels until 07:30, about 24 hours after I'd woken up, and nearly 21 hours on the road.
 I was absolutely shattered.

 That was going to be an easy way to unload it.
 But how do you drive it off the dolly when the clutch is seized?
 Well, you put it in reverse and turn the engine over on the ignition key.